 In 1995 the ninth grade freshman students had been moved from the junior highs (where they had been for years) to the high school and in 2005 the CHS Freshman Center was completed, adding another 182,000 square feet to the overall high school complex.
 The Carmel High School building currently sits on fifty-five acres of land and comprises twenty-two acres of enclosed space.

-As of the 2010-11 school year, Carmel High School is a four-year comprehensive public high school with over 4,400 students in grades nine through twelve.
-The graduation rate for the 2009-2010 school year was a record high 95.32 percent.
+As of the 2015-16 school year, Carmel High School is a four-year comprehensive public high school with over 5,000 students in grades nine through twelve.
+The graduation rate averages around ninety-five percent.

 Carmel High School is fully accredited by the Indiana Department of Education and the North Central Association Commission on Accreditation and School Improvement.
 The high school is part of the Carmel Clay Schools district and--along with three middle schools and eleven elementary schools-- continues to serve the city of Carmel and the township of Clay in southwestern Hamilton County, Indiana.